ACE-RTL: When Agentic Context Evolution Meets RTL-Specialized LLMs: Background

 \subsection{Agentic Systems and Context Evolution}

 Recent agentic systems such as VerilogCoder~\cite{Ho2025verilogcoder} and MAGE~\cite{zhao2024mage} have demonstrated the potential of multi-agent collaboration for RTL code generation.
 VerilogCoder decomposes RTL design into fine-grained subtasks using a Task and Circuit Relation Graph (TCRG) and employs a waveform-tracing debugger to locate functional errors, while MAGE leverages multiple specialized agents for RTL generation, testbench creation, and debugging through simulator-based feedback.
-Despite their promising results, both methods depend heavily on complex, tool-specific planning and lack an RTL-specialized model that captures broad hardware coding logic, which makes them difficult to generalize beyond predefined task structures.
+Despite their promising results, both methods depend heavily on complex, tool-specific planning and lack an RTL-specialized model that captures broad hardware coding logic, which can make them harder to generalize beyond predefined task structures.
 In this work, we take a different perspective: we argue that the key role of an agentic system is to dynamically construct the right context to guide the RTL generator toward correct solutions.
-To this end, \name iteratively evolves contextual information such as prior attempts and feedback to progressively steer an RTL-specialized model toward functional correctness.
+To this end, \name iteratively evolves contextual information from previous iterations to progressively steer an RTL model toward functional correctness.